-Celebrate Princess Eugenie's Anniversary by Reliving the Magic of the Best Royal Weddings of All Time - E!
+Relive the Magic of the Best Royal Weddings of All Time - E!
 Online

 So, truly, kudos to her team.

-The actual ceremony forever binding Queen Elizabeth II's granddaughter and longtime love Jack Brooksbank—who are celebrating both their second anniversary today and the impending arrival of their first child—was every bit the formal, grandiose event one would expect from someone 10th in line to Britain's throne.
+The actual ceremony forever binding Queen Elizabeth II's granddaughter and longtime love Jack Brooksbank (now eager parents-to-be) was every bit the formal, grandiose event one would expect from someone 10th in line to Britain's throne.
 There was the demure, Peter Pilotto gown, featuring just a hint of a low back to show off the scar from Eugenie's childhood scoliosis operation, and a reading hand-selected by the bride from The Great Gatsby.
 Not to mention two performances from Andrea Bocelli, the legendary Italian tenor apparently available as a wedding singer if you're either real-life or reality royalty.

 During an afternoon reception at Grandma's place, some 800 guests sipped Pol Roger Champagne, nibbled on mini Yorkshire pudding canapés and watched as the newlyweds cut into their five-tier autumnal chocolate and red velvet cake.